 Emergency Medical Technician - Paramedic

-EMTs and Paramedics are first responders and key providers to those in need of urgent medical attention.
-If you envision yourself providing aid to others in critical situations, you're exploring the right career path.
+EMTs and paramedics are first responders who provide urgent medical attention to those in need.
+If you envision yourself helping others in emergency situations, you're exploring the right career path.

-The most recent success rate for the National Registry of EMT Paramedic/State Cognitive exam was 90%.
+- 96% success rate for the National Registry of EMT Paramedic/State Cognitive exam

-The most recent positive placement rate for graduates was 90.5%.
-Positive placement is defined by the CoAEMSP as 'Employed full or part-time in a related field and/or continuing his/her education and/or serving in the military'.
+Positive placement is defined by the CoAEMSP as "employed full or part-time in a related field and/or continuing his/her education and/or serving in the military."
 Positive placement is measured at completion of the program.

 View our most recent Program Outcomes Data Sheet for more information.